-- Comprehensive written and photographic evidence as to the current condition of the building fabric, including the condition of footings, load-bearing walls, building materials, pest infestation, water damage, sub-soil drainage, damage from natural occurrences, and whether it constitutes a danger to the users or occupiers of the building or the public. - A statement or report prepared by a heritage consultant and/or a structural engineer containing the following information: - as to the capability of repair, restoration, stabilisation or reconstruction of the heritage building prepared by a qualified and experienced structural engineer; - other options examined instead of demolition and reasons why these options are not viable; and - a thorough and accurate financial assessment that considers the costs associated with restoration or conservation of the building, compared to alternative development options. - Curtilage Study applications proposing subdivision of or adjacent to a heritage property are required to include a curtilage study prepared by a heritage consultant.
+- Comprehensive written and photographic evidence as to the current condition of the building fabric, including the condition of footings, load-bearing walls, building materials, pest infestation, water damage, sub-soil drainage, damage from natural occurrences, and whether it constitutes a danger to the users or occupiers of the building or the public. - A statement or report prepared by a heritage consultant or a structural engineer containing the following information: - as to the capability of repair, restoration, stabilisation or reconstruction of the heritage building prepared by a qualified structural engineer; - other options examined instead of demolition and reasons why these options are not viable; and - a thorough and accurate financial assessment that considers the costs associated with restoration or conservation of the building, compared to alternative development options.